 Siriraj Medical Museum – We decided to branch out a little bit and take a break from the standard tourist attractions, so took ourselves up to Siriraj Hopsital and the Siriraj Medical Museum.
 We knew what we were getting ourselves in for (this is not a family attraction!), but were still pretty gobsmacked when we walked into the first exhibition and were confronted with dozens of babies and fetuses floating in jars.
 Most of the babies had some form of birth defect (insides on the outside, issues with brain development) and there were also a couple of sets of Siamese twins.
 The next exhibit upped the ante even more with displays of incredibly graphic autopsy photos and then jars full of limbs and vital organs demonstrating crush injuries, stab wounds, gunshot wounds etc. But, of all the things we saw, the things that will haunt me the longest were the picture from the parasitic display of a person with intestinal worms pouring out of their bum like spaghetti, and the display case housing the preserved scrotum of the man inflicted with elephantiasis.
 You weren’t allowed to take photos in the Museum, otherwise you’d be looking at that scrotum right now.
 The Museum would certainly not be everybody’s cup of tea, but if you’ve got the stomach for it it’s a really interesting experience.

 Getting around – Getting around in Bangkok can be an exercise in frustration.
 While half the city is well-connected with the sky train and metro system, the other half (including the tourist hub of Khao San Road) is serviced by river boats, public buses and not much else.
 It can make for a bloody long day of commuting trying to move across the city.
-One particularly trying day involved us catching 2 sky trains, 2 boats, 1 bus, 1 tuk tuk and 1 metro.
+One particularly trying day involved us catching two sky trains, two boats, one bus, one tuk tuk and one metro.
 Add to that impromptu thunder storms and rush hour madness, and some days you just want to stay local.
-There is, of course, the option to take a taxi, but Bangkok traffic is legendary and a 2 hour journey across town is more awkward silence/conversation than we could endure.
+There is, of course, the option to take a taxi, but Bangkok traffic is legendary and a two hour journey across town is more awkward silence/conversation than we could endure.

 Chatuchak Market – The original plan was to visit Chatuchak Market on my Birthday – the logic being that I’d need to leverage the “it’s my Birthday card” when Campbell started to lose the plot.
 Chatuchak is massive (35 acres to be precise) and I knew that Campbell would have limited tolerance for the sweaty heaving labyrinth that would greet us when we arrived.
 In the end, the weather meant we had to defer until Sunday.
 The market was just as I remembered – huge, confusing, but heaps of fun.
 You can find almost anything there.
 The only downside to the whole experience was stumbling across the exotic animal section, which I’d really been hoping to avoid.
 There is an element of fascination to the whole thing (you certainly can’t walk into Animates and see albino snakes and ant eaters), but I found it really upsetting to see puppies, kittens, rabbits and mice crammed into cages with no room to move, and tropical fish, snakes and turtles sitting in plastic bags in the baking hot sun.
 Once I’d escaped that section, I spent ages poring through the aisles of antiques, handicrafts and original artworks (Campbell had already left to get a haircut and escape the madness).
 Campbell’s parting shot of “before you buy anything just think about where you’re going to put it at home” managed to snuff out any major shopping ambitions (good one, killjoy!), but it was still a great morning of mooching about.